Bob Boilen's Weekly Rainbows

 Every week I hear something amazing, see something inspiring and want to pass it on.
 These events are sometimes fleeting, sometimes iconic, but they stop me in my tracks.
 Bob's Rainbows is the place where I'll highlight the very best of my weekly music intake.
 [Editor's note: Why rainbows?
 They're the only naturally occurring phenomenon that can make Bob take his headphones off.]

-You might see some of it pop up on my Twitter account (@allsongs) or our Facebook page in real time, but this will be a permanent home for the amazing rainbows in my life.
+You might see some of it pop up on the All Songs Considered Twitter account (@allsongs), my Instagram feed or our Facebook page in real time, but this will be a permanent home for the amazing rainbows in my life.

 SHOW OF THE WEEK